 If you have access to a good market (e.g. a nearby town), problem bushes and trees can be used to make charcoal.
-Mopane (Colophospermum mopane) and Mongana (Swartaak, Blackthorn or Acacia mellifera) have been used successfully to produce charcoal.
+Swartaak (Mongana, Blackthorn or Acacia mellifera) has been used successfully to produce charcoal.

 Smallstock: The ability (and desire) to reduce cattle numbers and increase the number of goats and sheep in your herd